aukilabs/posemesh/docs/01-business-logic.md

 ### Dynamic Staking

-Providers are Participants that stake a fixed amount of $AUKI, which increase or decrease baed on their performance.
+Providers are Participants that stake a fixed amount of $AUKI, which increase or decrease based on their performance.

 - Reward: each valid proof adds to the stake.
 - Partial Slash: each invalid proof subtracts from the stake.